rgc99/irrigation_unlimited/README.md

 ## 10. Notifications

 This section shows how to send a notification when a sequence starts or finishes.
 Messages can be sent for example via email (SMTP), push notification to mobile phones, twitter and many [others](https://www.home-assistant.io/integrations/#notifications).
 See [here](https://www.home-assistant.io/integrations/notify/) for more information on notifications in Home Assistant.
 Note that it is not limited to sending notifications but many other [actions](https://www.home-assistant.io/docs/automation/action/) are available.
+There is quite a lot of information on using notifications in Home Assistant on the web.
+Try Google, YouTube etc. for some great information and tips.

 ### 10.1.
 Events